Matthew Stuckings, Immediate Past Musical Director

 Late in 2005, whilst visiting his elderly mother on fete day at Goodwin Retirement Village in Monash, Neil saw the Australian Rugby Choir performing and, through recognising two connections amongst the ranks, was encouraged to join immediately.

 Neil is married to Eris.
-They have four children and, so far, three grandchildren.
+They have four children and, so far, four grandchildren.

-Keith joined the ARC in 1998 and greatly enjoys contributing as a second tenor to four part harmony singing, the challenge of, and satisfaction from, learning and performing new songs and the camaraderie among members of the choir.
-For him membership of the choir has been a sustaining and fulfilling experience, especially since retiring from fulltime work in 2000.
+Keith joined the ARC in 1998 and has greatly enjoyed contributing as a second tenor to four-part harmony singing, the challenge and satisfaction of learning and performing new songs, and the camaraderie among members of the choir.
+For him membership of the choir has been a sustaining and fulfilling experience, especially since retiring from full-time work in 2000.

 Performing in concerts with other ARC members in massed choirs in the Sydney Opera House, Carnegie Hall, New York and the Royal Festival Hall in London are unforgettable bonuses.
-Keith has been a member of the ARC Management Committee since 2009, Secretary since 2013 and Public Officer since 2014.
+Keith has been a member of the ARC Management Committee from 2009 to 2020, Secretary from 2013 to 2019 and Public Officer from 2014 to 2019.

 From boarding school days to the recent past, Keith played various sports, progressing to first grade cricket in Canberra, and later enjoyed recreational skiing.
 Keith has memories in early childhood of singalongs at home in the country with his father playing piano, mother singing and friends and neighbours often contributing to the entertainment.